 Maternal Mental Health

 Mental health conditions are the most common complication of pregnancy and childbirth, affecting 1 in 5 pregnant and postpartum individuals every year in the United States.
 Suicide and overdose are the leading causes of death in the first year postpartum, and all mental health-related maternal deaths are preventable.
-75% of people experiencing maternal mental health conditions are left untreated and undiagnosed.
-These statistics demonstrate the need for additional advocacy, education, and collaboration to better improve maternal health outcomes.
+Of the people who experience maternal mental health conditions, 75% are left untreated and undiagnosed.
+These statistics demonstrate the need for additional advocacy, education, and collaboration, to better improve maternal health outcomes.

 1 in 5 women experience a mental health issue during the perinatal period1